ckevinhill/ckhill-blog/content/posts/can-i-recycle-it.md

 ![homepage](/images/ciri-ss-1.png)

-Example of indicating that an Organic item is not recylcable:
+Example of an Organic item is not recylcable:

 ![organic-no](/images/ciri-ss-2.png)

-Example of indicating that Cardboard is recycable:
+Example of a Cardboard item that is recycable:

 ![cardboard-yes](/images/ciri-ss-3.png)

 ### Application Upload Page

-Given that recyclables annotated image data is relatively limited and of varied quality we will determined that it was necessary to provide an ongoing way for users to enrich the annotated data-set so a basic upload form is provided to add new images to the CIRI Image data-store.
+Given that recyclables-annotated image data is relatively limited and of varied quality we determined that it was necessary to provide an ongoing way for users to enrich the annotated data-set so a basic upload form is provided to add new images to the CIRI Image data-store.
 The form provides a drop-down to select from all defined classification categories as well as a catch-all "other" category.

 ![upload](/images/ciri-ss-4.png)